Biliary Colic and Cholecystitis

 - 7 Complications

-Gallstones are prevalent in the western population (10-14% will develop gallstones), yet most will remain asymptomatic throughout their life.
+Gallstone disease is prevalent in Western populations (10-14% will develop gallstones), yet most will remain asymptomatic.
 Each year between 1-4% will develop symptoms secondary to their gallstones.

 Bile is formed from cholesterol, phospholipids, and bile pigments (products of haemoglobin metabolism).
 It is stored in the gallbladder, before passing into the duodenum upon gallbladder stimulation.
 Gallstones form as a result of supersaturation of the bile.